JstMonika/Ubuntu-env/README.md

-# Ubuntu-env
+Ubuntu-env

+1. Launch init.sh
-# Replace the username in .zshrc
+2. Replace the username in .zshrc